 This course takes a cultural approach to historical developments of Asian diaspora, colonialism, and globalization through the lenses of appearance and performance.
 We examine performative and cultural arenas including literary fiction, spectacles, and visual texts to examine efforts to strategically use discourses of race, gender, class, ethnicity, sexuality, and (trans)nationalism to structure and maintain colonial forces.
 This class pushes us to consider how marginalized individuals and communities also used the same arenas to resist and critique colonial subjugation.

 Religion has been and remains a critical site both for constructing and for contesting sex/gender identities, roles, and sexualities.
 Women’s relationship with religion has been particularly fraught.
 We will examine early Christian and contemporaneous texts through different lenses, drawing upon: feminist biblical interpretation and hermeneutics, literary and legal theory, anthropology, historical-critical studies, theology, lesbian-feminist theory, transgender studies, rabbinics, and classics.
-Read more about Contesting Sex and Gender, Making Early Christianity
+We will give special attention to critical theories of religion in gender/feminist studies,… Read more about Contesting Sex and Gender, Making Early Christianity

 Campus sexual assault has emerged into the national discourse in an unprecedented way.
 This Seminar provides an opportunity for students to engage in productive discourse about the issues, debates and tensions within the movement to protect students from sexual assault.
 We will grapple with the various cultural, societal, legal, moral and political factors that contribute to this problem with a focus on identifying the levers most likely to produce social change.
-Read more about Creating Cultures of Sexual Respect on Campus
+We begin with an examination of the current debate on college campuses concerning the rights and responsibilities of students… Read more about Creating Cultures of Sexual Respect on Campus